 Director: Ermanno Olmi

-Made by a young Italian director with a cast of non-professional actors. // Posto concentrates on revealing its characters during a significant period of their lives.
+Made by a young Italian director with a cast of non-professional actors, Il Posto concentrates on revealing its characters during a significant period of their lives.
 The story is very simple.
-Aged sixteen.
-Domenico leaves his parents' crowded flat in a suburb of Milan to look for his first job Already Domenico has learnt to talk about security, the advantages of the big. solid Milan industrial concern where he goes for an interview The interview and examinations are absurd but not daunting.
-Domenico ind Antometta the girl he meets there, both expect to pass and do so.
-Antonietta gets, a typist's job.
-Domenico is to work as a messenger-boy until a clerks job turns up for him.
+Aged sixteen, Domenico leaves his crowded parents' flat in a suburb of Milan, to look for his first job.
+Already Domenico has learnt to talk about security, the advantages of the big, solid Milan industrial concern where he goes for an interview.
+The interview and examinations are absurd but not daunting; Domenico and Antonietta, the girl he meets there, both expect to pass and do so: Antonietta gets a typist's job, Domenico is to work as a messenger-boy until a clerk's job turns up for him.
 Eventually one of the clerks dies and Domenico arrives with his armful of paper and clips and paste-pots; jealous of their rights, his fellow clerks move forward from the back of the room; and Domenico takes his seat at the back, secure now in his job.

-Il Posto was shown at the venice and London Film Festivals.
-It recieved the premier award of the British Film Institute.
+II Posto was shown at the Venice and London Film Festivals.
+It received the premier award of the British Film Institute.